Algerian War: French atrocities and use of torture

 A notable instance of rape was that of Djamila Boupacha, a 23-years old Algerian woman who was arrested in 1960, accused of attempting to bomb a cafe in Algiers.
 Her confession was obtained through torture and rape.
 Her subsequent trial affected French public opinion about the French army's methods in Algeria after publicity of the case by Simone de Beauvoir and Gisèle Halimi.

 Torture was also used by both sides during the First Indochina War (1946–54).
-Claude Bourdet denounced acts of torture in Algeria on 6 December 1951, in the magazine L'Observateur, rhetorically asking, "Is there a Gestapo in Algeria?"
+Claude Bourdet denounced acts of torture in Algeria on 6 December 1951, in the magazine L'Observateur, rhetorically asking, "Is there a Gestapo in Algeria?".
 D. Huf, in his seminal work on the subject, argued that the use of torture was one of the major factors in developing French opposition to the war.
 Huf argued, "Such tactics sat uncomfortably with France's revolutionary history, and brought unbearable comparisons with Nazi Germany.
 The French national psyche would not tolerate any parallels between their experiences of occupation and their colonial mastery of Algeria."
-General Paul Aussaresses admitted in 2000 that systematic torture techniques were used during the war and justified it.
+General Paul Aussaresses admitted in 2000 that systematic torture techniques were used during the war and justified them.
 He also recognized the assassination of lawyer Ali Boumendjel and the head of the FLN in Algiers, Larbi Ben M'Hidi, which had been disguised as suicides.
 Marcel Bigeard, who called FLN activists "savages", claimed torture was a "necessary evil".
 To the contrary, General Jacques Massu denounced it, following Aussaresses's revelations and, before his death, pronounced himself in favor of an official condemnation of the use of torture during the war.

 Bigeard's justification of torture has been criticized by Joseph Doré, archbishop of Strasbourg, Marc Lienhard, president of the Lutheran Church of Augsbourg Confession in Alsace-Lorraine, and others.
 In June 2000, Bigeard declared that he was based in Sidi Ferruch, a torture center where Algerians were murdered.
-Bigeard qualified Louisette Ighilahriz's revelations, published in the Le Monde newspaper on June 20, 2000, as "lies."
-An ALN activist, Louisette Ighilahriz had been tortured by General Massu.
-However, since General Massu's revelations, Bigeard has admitted the use of torture, although he denies having personally used it, and has declared, "You are striking the heart of an 84-year-old man."
+Bigeard qualified Louisette Ighilahriz's revelations, published in the Le Monde newspaper on June 20, 2000, as "lies".
+An ALN activist, Louisette Ighilahriz had been tortured by Massu.
+However, since Massu's revelations, Bigeard has admitted the use of torture, although he denies having personally used it, and has declared, "You are striking the heart of an 84-year-old man."
 Bigeard also recognized that Larbi Ben M'Hidi was assassinated and that his death was disguised as a suicide.

 In 2018 France officially admitted that torture was systematic and routine.